Heritage

 The Wound

 You were forged before you had a name.
-Bright steel, dark iron, thrown together in the fire.
-The steel went soft.
-The iron went white, holding the fire longer than memory.
+Bright steel, dark iron, hurled into fire.
+Steel softened.
+Iron went white, held its heat beyond the hands that made it.
 The hammer fell.
 Rose.
 Fell.
-The bright metal screamed - a high, thinning into hiss.
-The dark vein swallowed the sound.
-Each fold blurred the line between what you chose and what chose you.
-Each blow the hammer dealt, you would one day return.
-When you cooled, you smelled the fusion: metal in metal, self in self.
-You searched for the seam.
-Found only spine.
+Bright metal screamed – a high note thinning into hiss.
+Each fold welded what you chose into what chose you.
+When you cooled, you smelled fusion: metal into metal, self into self.
+You search for the seam: find only spine.

 The Path

-For years, you polish the blade.
-The dark vein refuses the light.
-It runs through you – mute, patient, yours whether you claim it or not.
-You want to be the part that catches light, not the weight that sits in your marrow like debt unpaid.
-You grind twice as long to prove you're more than what you came from.
+For years you polish the blade.
+The dark vein holds beneath the light, mute but yours.
+You want to be only the part that catches light.
 The wheel whines.
-Then, the blow, the one that should shatter you.
-You brace for the snap, wait for the pieces to fall.
+You grind twice as long.
+When the true blow lands – the one that would shatter you – you brace for the snap, wait for the pieces to fall.
 They don't.
-The shock screams down the polished edge.
-Hits the dark vein.
-Stops.
-The dark vein swallows what the edge could not.
-Your thumb finds the ridge where polish meets iron, and the truth reveals itself: The edge is for the cut.
+The shock races down the edge and dies in the spine.
+The dark vein swallows what the steel could not.
+Your thumb finds the seam where polish meets iron.
+The edge is for the cut.
 The spine is for the cost.

 The Shadow

-The blade can deny its spine.
-The Sheathed Son cannot bear the wheel.
-He watched his father disappear into the grinding – wear himself away chasing a perfect edge. Ηands first, then wrists, then the rest.
-Until only edge remained, and no one left to hold it.
+The Flawless watched his father disappear into the wheel – hands first, then wrists, then the man who owned them.
+Chasing a perfect edge until only edge remained, and no one left to hold it.
 The son understood: the proving never ends.
 One morning, he says enough.
-He looks at the rust on his own palms and refuses to polish.
+He finds rust on his palms and refuses to polish.
 Refuses to cut.
 Refuses to be tested at all.
-He becomes a scabbard for corrosion, an edge that never learnt itself, safe and useless beneath the rot.
-They find him years later.
-Blade pristine, never drawn.
-The iron he feared never betrayed him.
-It never had the chance. ⧫ The Glassblade cannot bear the map on the metal.
-She sees her mother in the dark vein – the flinch, the swallowed words.
-She wants to be clean.
-She takes herself to the wheel to grind the pattern away, wanting mirror, not history.
+He becomes a blade that never finds its edge, rusting inside a sheath built from his own refusal. ❖ The Immaculate cannot bear the grain in her metal – her grandmother's flinch in the dark vein, her mother's swallowed words threaded through.
+She wants to be pure.
 She succeeds.
-Flawless, all gleam, no spine.
-She hangs on the wall to be admired, terrified that any tremor will show how thin she's become.
+She grinds until she is all gleam and no spine, then mounts herself on a wall and holds still – terrified any tremor will show how thin she's become.
 The first true blow shatters her into a thousand brilliant fragments.
 Each catches the light as it falls.
-Each believes, for one falling instant, that it is still the whole sword.
+Each believes, for one bright instant, that it is still the whole sword.

 The Cut